wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.2.27 (2015-Jan-17) =

+* Change: Revamp the email popup form support mechanism for Enhanced Results.
+* Change: The DEFAULT email output in results is now the word "email" instead of the email address.
+* Change: Simplify the base JavaScript, reducing memory consumption for visitors browsers.
+* Enhancement: Add a details panel to the default Manage Locations table.
+Click a location row to expand/collapse the details panel.
+* Enhancement: Improve WPML text support for the newer serialized text labels.
+* Enhancement: Add a setting to display a text string instead of a direct email address in the results output.
+* Enhancement: Show the new user-set email label in the manage locations table.
+* Enhancement: Manage Locations table users display website label on expanded locations view instead of the generic "view" text.
+* Enhancement: Improve the AJAX interface for the add-on framework.
+* Enhancement: Improve the user interface system to simplify custom JavaScript loading via the add-on framework.
+* Enhancement: Extend the SLP 4.2 add-on framework to better handle default option settings.

 = 4.2.25 (2015-Jan-08) =